-It will carry a child from 7 pounds to 45 pounds, using a front or back carry.
+It will carry a child from 8 pounds to 45 pounds in a front- or back-carry position.
 There’s even an integrated infant insert for small babies.

-The carrier weighs just two pounds, and the shoulder straps can be adjusted from 20 inches through to 40 inches.
-The hip belt fits waists from 25 inches through to 58 inches.
-It will fit adults from 5 feet through to 6.3 feet tall, making it suitable for moms, dads, aunts, and uncles to use.
+The carrier weighs just two pounds, and you can adjust the shoulder straps from 20 inches through to 40 inches.
+The hip belt fits waists from 25 inches to 58 inches.
+It will fit adults from 5 feet to 6.3 feet tall, making it suitable for a range of different caregivers.

-Made from 100 percent cotton, the carrier will keep you both cool.
-There are removable ergonomic adjustable foot straps for a toddler or older child.
+The carrier is made from 100% cotton to keep both you and your child cool, and it has removable ergonomic adjustable foot straps for a toddler or older child.

-Storage for small items such as a mobile phone, money or credit cards is built in.
+The carrier has a pocket on the waist belt for small items such as a mobile phone, money, or credit cards.
 There are also strap holders to carry a purse or an extra bag when you visit the grocery store on your way home.
-Additionally, the carrier has a removable sun shade/privacy hood.

 - Suitable for newborns and toddlers.

 - Wide, comfortable padded straps for a comfy walk.

 - Storage for smaller items, so you don’t need to bring a purse.